mono-ball/MonoBall/docs/modding/getting-started.md

 [INFO] Player stepped on tall grass at (10, 15)
 ```

-**Congratulations!** You've created your first PokeSharp mod! 🎉
+**Congratulations!** You've created your first MonoBall Framework mod! 🎉

 ---

 ## ScriptBase API Overview

-The `ScriptBase` class is the foundation for all PokeSharp mods.
+The `ScriptBase` class is the foundation for all MonoBall Framework mods.
 It provides:

 ### Lifecycle Methods